OFFICE TEAM.

 Formerly of Kalamazoo, Michigan, Kimberly Kirk has worked in the education and administration field for over twenty-five years, as well as an entrepreneur in the beauty industry in Kalamazoo, MI.
 Upon moving to Georgia, Kimberly changed her profession to the field of education and administration, beginning at Emory University in the Human Resources Department as an Administrative Assistant in Atlanta, GA.
 She then served as the Campus Operations Coordinator at The University of Phoenix in Alpharetta, GA.

 After a brief retirement of relocating to Tampa, FL, Miss Kim began serving as the Executive Assistant to the President/CEO of United Way of Pasco.
 Miss Kim handles communication correspondence to the nonprofit and president; coordinates events and meetings for the office; controls the distribution of health and human service information to the public; and distributes resources in times of disaster.
+She is instrumental at providing case management for the Publix Employees financial assistance fund, and Duke Energy Share the Light Fund.

 She can currently be reached at executiveassistant@unitedwaypasco.org.